ProteinsWebTeam/HMMER-web-docs/docs/searches.rst

 the sequence score, there by limiting the rate of false positives.

-Significance Thresholds
+Significance thresholds
 +++++++++++++++++++++++

 Significance (or inclusion) thresholds are stricter than reporting thresholds and take precedence over them.
 These determine whether a sequence/hit is significant or not.

 Significance E-values
 ^^^^^^^^^^^^^^^^^^^^^

 Sequence and hit significance E-value thresholds will set matches with E-values less than or equal to the cut-off E-value as being significant (defaults below).
-If using the
-API, the incE and incdomE parameters are used to set the sequence and hit E-value thresholds respectively.
+If using the API, the incE and incdomE parameters are used to set the sequence and hit E-value thresholds respectively.
 In the absence of any threshold parameters the server will default to using E-value thresholds with the defaults.

 Alternatively, the sequence and hit significance thresholds can be specified as bit scores.
 Any sequence or hit scoring greater than or equal to that given threshold will be considered a significant hit.
 By default, the form on the website is filled with typical values (defaults below).
-If using
-the API, the incT and incdomT parameters are used to set the sequence and hit bit thresholds respectively.
+If using the API, the incT and incdomT parameters are used to set the sequence and hit bit thresholds respectively.
 This threshold is not used by default.
 If only one of these two parameters is set, then the unassigned parameter is set to the other assigned parameter value.